On Baker-Gill-Solovay Oracle Turing Machines and Relativization Barrier: An additional result

 To prove the corollary \ref{corollary2} or the more general Theorem \ref{theorem2}, we need the following Lemma \ref{lemma1}.
 However, there is lack of the formal proof of the following Lemma \ref{lemma1} due to the capability of the author.

 \begin{lemma}(\cite{AB09}, p.
-64, Exercises 2.6 (b)) An universal nondeterministic Turing machine $U_N$ can simulate a nondeterministic Turing machine $M_N$ in time $C\cdot T(n)$ where $M_N$ runs within time $T(n)$ and $C$ is a constant depending only on the machine $M_N$. \end{lemma}
+64, Exercises 2.6 (b)) \footnote{ We just think this lemma is correct.
+If it is incorrect, then Theorem \ref{theorem2} is invalid.} An universal nondeterministic Turing machine $U_N$ can simulate a nondeterministic Turing machine $M_N$ in time $C\cdot T(n)$ where $M_N$ runs within time $T(n)$ and $C$ is a constant depending only on the machine $M_N$. \end{lemma}

 Since a deterministic Turing machine is also a nondeterministic Turing machine, by definition.
 As a result of Lemma \ref{lemma1}, we believe that a universal nondeterministic Turing machine can simulate a deterministic Turing machine in time $O(T(n))$, where the deterministic Turing machine runs within time $O(T(n))$.